 Arts and Crafts Festival scheduled

-13th Annual SnowBird Festival Arts and Crafts Show will be held on Jan.
-4-6 at the City Market Place, 115 Tamiami Trail N, Punta Gorda.
+The 13th Annual SnowBird Festival Arts and Crafts Show will be held today through Sunday at the City Market Place, 115 Tamiami Trail N., Punta Gorda.
 Hours are 10 a.m. to 5 p.m. on Friday and Saturday and from 10 a.m. to 4 p.m. on Sunday.
 For more information, call Sally Mere at 239-707-3467.

+Enjoy the new year with an afternoon of Bingo today at the Cultural Center, 2280 Aaron St., Port Charlotte.
+Win up to $2,500 in prizes.
+Cost is $30 for a nine card play-pack, three bonanzas, one speedy pack, one early bird, one late bird and two smoker’s specials.
+Additional game cards will be on sale.
+The first 60 ticket buyers will also receive a free six-on game card.
+Seating in Centennial Hall begins at 9:30 a.m. with games beginning at 11 a.m.
+Beaches Cafe will be open.
+Tickets are available at the weekly Bingo games at the Cultural Center or the accounting office.
+This event is limited to the first 120 players.
+For more information, call 941-625-4175 ext.
+212.

 Germanic Genealogy Society meeting planned